-After the dance recital, let the other parent know what the total cost was for the pizzas and how much he owes for his share.
-For example:
+After the dance recital, let the other parent know what the total cost was for the pizzas and how much they owe for their share.

-Rather than the other parent trying to come up with the exact change using cash or trying to find a checkbook, you can simply send a payment request to him on your phone with Zelle® through your mobile banking app or through the Zelle® app if your bank or credit doesn’t offer a “Send Money with Zelle®” option yet.
+Rather than the other parent trying to come up with the exact change using cash or trying to find a checkbook, you can simply send a payment request1 to them on your phone with Zelle® through your mobile banking app or the Zelle® app if your bank or credit union doesn’t offer a “Send Money with Zelle®” option yet.

-Explain to the other parent that no one has to worry about having the right amount of cash on-hand and that the funds will typically transfer in minutes if they’ve already enrolled .
-If they haven’t enrolled with Zelle® yet, payments could take between one and three business days.
+Explain to the other parent that no one has to worry about having the right amount of cash on hand and that their money will typically be available in minutes, with no fees2.

 Send a Payment Request Through Zelle®.

-All you need is the other parent’s U.S. mobile phone number or email address.
-Type in the amount of money the parent owes and add a detail in the memo field so they know what it’s for.
+All you need is the other parent’s U.S. mobile phone number or email address, then you can type in the amount of money they owe and add a detail in the memo field, so they know what it’s for.
 Add a note like, “Thanks for splitting the pizza!
 Our kids did great tonight!”

 This school year is going to be an amazing one for our family.
 New school.
 New neighborhood.
-Paying parents back is one less thing to worry about.
+And paying parents back is one less thing to worry about.
 We’re looking forward to another fun-filled year!